ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Wagepath/1st Level/Enduring Speed.md

 - **Path**:
 	- 1st Level [[Wagepath Psycasts|Wagepath Psycast]]
 - **Casting Time:**
-	- .
+	- 1 Bonus Action.
 - **[[Psyfocus]] Cost:**
-	- .
+	- 0
 - **[[Neural Heat]] Generation:**
-	- .
+	- 18
 - [[Range]]:
 	- Self.
 - **Target**:
 	- Self.
 - **Components**:
-	- .
+	- Kinetic
 - **Duration**:
-	- .
+	- 3 turns.
 - **Effects**:
-	- .
+	- You increase your adrenaline, enabling you to run further for longer.
+	- For the duration of the psycast, your [[Movement Speed]] is increased by 15ft.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+For every 10 psyfocus spent above the normal cost for this psycast, it lasts an additional 3 turns.